Two-legged dog's inspiring story is actually a cautionary tale

 Recently, I ran across the story of River the dog.
 River was attacked by two dogs and his back injury was so severe that he lost the use of his hind legs.
 Many people would decide to put a dog down with this type of injury, but River was lucky.
 His people decided to get a wheel apparatus for him to get around and now he is able to walk around and meet people and he is the talk of the town.
 Everyone loves him!

 As I was watching the video, smiling from ear to ear, I could feel my smile disappearing.
-River, who was wheeling around town, had a spiky prong collar on, carried a tennis ball in his mouth and ate dry kibble, all in the course of this video.
+River, who was wheeling around town, had a spiky prong collar on, and carried a tennis ball in his mouth, all in the course of this video.
 Suddenly, I felt completely conflicted because while this dog was saved and has a good life, his guardians are completely unaware of the things that can harm him in other ways.

 Tennis balls are probably one of the most common dog toys out there.
 I am not sure why dogs love them so much, maybe because of its “furry surface” that feels close to a squirrel or a mouse.
 The fact is that these seemingly benign balls are so abrasive that they can reduce a dog’s teeth down to the roots in a matter of a few years.
 Teeth are extremely important not only for chewing but also for feeling.
 Plus their important energy meridians start at the roots of the canine teeth.

 Rather than using a tennis ball, choose food safe plastic ball or even better a toy from an all natural material such as felted wool, rope or similar.
-Of course, such toys require supervision, especially in dogs that can down pretty much anything besides the kitchen sink.
-I also never buy toys made in China as you can never be sure what fillers and colors were used.
+Of course, such toys require supervision, especially in dogs that love to eat their toys.

-Running and sprinting for extended periods is simply not natural to dogs and the most common problems related to ball retrieving are lumbar spine and muscle injuries and strain, sacral-lumbar misalignments, cruciate ligament injuries and believe or not chronic diarrhea can be caused by ball retrieving
+The most common problems related to ball retrieving are lumbar spine and muscle injuries and strain, sacral-lumbar misalignments, cruciate ligament injuries and believe or not even chronic diarrhea can be caused by ball retrieving

 Instead of making your dog run back and forth like a yo-yo, engage him/her in hide and seek, recognizing names of toys, playing and socializing with other dogs.
 There are many options.
 All you need to remember is that anything repetitive that lacks variety often leads to injuries.